 - DO NOT HYPEREXTEND your back beyond the neutral position

 This exercise can easily be scaled with added weight.
 Simply hold a dumbbell across your chest.

 HYPER-EXTENDING AT THE BACK

-This is dangerous and can cause significant injury to your low back, especially if you are adding external resistance.
+This is dangerous and can cause significant injury to your lumbar spine, especially if you are adding external resistance.

 FREQUENTLY ASKED QUESTIONS

-Are Back Raises Bad For You?
+Are Back Extensions/ Raises Bad For You?

 My Back Hurts When I Do Back Raises.
 What Should I Do?

 This is likely due to a technical issue.
 Ensure that you are NOT hyper-extending at the back and stop the exercise once you reach a neutral position.